-Bachelor of Science in Legal Studies
+Bachelor of Science in Law and Justice Studies

 Post-Baccalaureate Certificate in Legal Studies

 The mission of the Law and Justices Studies Program at Wesley College is to prepare students for careers in paralegal, criminal justice, and law related fields, as well as for continued studies in graduate or law school.
 Set within a liberal arts framework, the program is unique in that it educates students in both the American legal and criminal justice systems.
 Students study a common law and justice core within the major while focusing on a concentration in Legal Studies or Criminal Justice.
 Additionally, students may take international law or comparative law classes to better prepare them to become responsible members of a global as well as local society.
 The Law and Justice Program seeks to empower students to work for justice within the civil and criminal legal systems, to instill in them a sense of social responsibility and ethical standards, as well as teach them the knowledge and critical thinking skills to become successful and contributing members of their chosen professions.

 - The Legal Studies Concentration is ABA approved

 - Pre-Law advisor

 1. Portfolio of Student Work: Students must submit an approved portfolio of their work to the program director in order to graduate.
 The requirements for the portfolio are

 available from the program director and program advisors.

 2. Students must attend all Town Meetings.

 3. Internships are not required but are strongly encouraged.
 Internships require a minimum 2.5 GPA.